-With both dogs that passed in the home, the other dogs were able to experience them progressing in that direction and afterward also inspect (i. e. sniff) the body.
+With both dogs that passed in the home, the other dogs could experience them progressing in that direction and afterward also inspect (i. e., sniff) the body.
 It shortened the grieving period.
-There was no wondering, where they went and what had happened.
+There was no wondering where they went and what had happened.
 There was closure.
 The dogs who had a close relationship with them spent more time with the bodies and were affected more, just like us.
 The ones who were not close acknowledged the death and moved on, just like we would.

 Overall, it made the loss easier for all my other dogs to process and move forward.
 We grieved together and recovered each at our individual rates.

 If you only have one dog, the loss only affects you.
-It is however worth considering adding a second dog—ideally, a younger one your dog gets along with—to the family a year or so before you suspect your older dog may pass.
-Your older dog may get some additional joy out of teaching a younger one as long as you handle the initial phase properly and don’t let the new guy bully your senior; that would obviously be bad.
+It is, however, worth considering adding a second dog—ideally, a younger one your dog gets along with—to the family a year or so before you suspect your older dog may pass.
+Your older dog may get some additional joy from teaching a younger one if you handle the initial phase properly and don’t let the new guy bully your senior; that would obviously be bad.

-Your older dog must be part of the selection process and also must have veto power over any dog you are considering.
+Your older dog must be part of the selection process and have veto power over any dog you consider.
 You want harmony and not ruin your senior’s golden years.
 An older dog can also teach a newcomer how to behave in the home.
-Further, when the time comes to say goodbye, you already have another dog in the home and you can help each other.
+Further, when the time comes to say goodbye, you already have another dog in the home, and you can help each other.
 That can help with the grieving process.

-However, it is not advisable to get a new dog right after another dog passes.
+However, getting a new dog right after another dog passes is not advisable.
 You must give yourself and your family time to grieve and move forward before adding a new family member.
 Too many people get a new dog too early and project too much of the dog they lost onto the new animal.
 Your next dog will be different.
-It may have some similarities but dogs are individuals; just like us.
-Your new dog will have to be trained and will have to learn everything your older dog already knew.
-That will take time and is best not started while still grieving.
+It may have some similarities, but dogs are individuals like us.
+Your new dog must be trained and learn everything your older dog knew.
+That will take time, and it is best not to start while still grieving.
 Training a new dog comes with frustrations, remember?
 Don’t try that while you are still grieving.

-Obviously, everyone grieves differently but I suggest waiting at least three to six months after saying goodbye to your dog before considering adding a new one to the family.
+Everyone grieves differently, but I suggest waiting at least three to six months after saying goodbye to your dog before considering adding a new one to the family.

 Cremation and Other Considerations When Saying Goodbye to Your Dog